kushagravohra/star-wars/README.md

 $ npm start
 ```

 And that's it!
-You should not be able to open http://localhost:3000 in your
+You should now be able to open http://localhost:3000 in your
 browser to see the application running.

 ## Test